geordienz/popes.co.nz/site/content/collections/locations/bay-of-plenty-waikato.md

 ---
 ## Projects

-Pope Electrical are heavily involved in many residential housing and commercial projects across the Bay of Plenty and Waikato
+Pope Electrical are heavily involved in many residential housing and commercial projects across the Bay of Plenty and Waikato.

 ![The Lakes](/assets/img/pope-van001.jpg)